noice-com/developer-assignment/README.md

 #### Requirements

 - Use Golang
-- Service should be horizontally scalable.
-In other words it needs to be runnable on multiple instances with different users connecting to different servers. (tip: you can for example use something like Nats or Redis for the service to service communication)
+- Service should be horizontally scalable and it needs to be runnable on multiple instances with different users connecting to different processes (tip: you can for example use something like Nats or Redis for the service to service communication)
-- Expose an interface usable from a modern browser.
+- Expose an interface usable from a modern browser
 - Easy to run two instances of the server and all its dependencies (tip: docker-compose)
-- Doesn't need to be production ready but please follow standard quality practices etc.
+- Doesn't need to be production-ready but please follow standard quality practices

 #### Nice to have

 - Gracefully shutdown the service
-- Expose metrics using prometheus (just the metrics endpoint, no need to setup Prometheus it self)
+- Expose metrics by using instrumentation for Prometheus (just the metrics endpoint, no need to setup Prometheus itself)

 ### Frontend

-Build a chat lobby front-end where users can join with a specific username, send and receive messages, and see "user joining" and "user leaving" updates.
-Mock the server calls, so implement only the frontend.
+Build a chat lobby frontend where users can join with a specific username, send and receive messages, and see "user joining" and "user leaving" updates.
+Mock the server calls and implement only the frontend.

 - Login view
-    - Input for choosing your username (preferrably with validation of username being > 3 characters)
+    - Input for choosing your username (preferably with validation of username being > 3 characters)
     - Join room button
 - Chat lobby view
-    - Feel free to use [WhatsApp](https://www.whatsapp.com/) or [Discord](https://discord.com/) as inspiration.
+    - Feel free to use [WhatsApp](https://www.whatsapp.com/) or [Discord](https://discord.com/) as inspiration
-    - Messages should preferrably start from the bottom of the view and move up as more messages are added, and should include sender information (such as username), message, and time sent.
-(Tip: Look at the flexbox API for an easy way to accomplish this)
+    - Messages should preferrably start from the bottom of the view and move up as more messages are added, and should include sender information (such as username), message, and time sent (tip: look at the flexbox API for an easy way to accomplish this)
-    - Clicking on a user should open up a basic profile view for them.
+    - Clicking on a user should open up a basic profile view for them
     - If you are feeling really crazy feel free to add a basic/limited emoji picker :D
 - User profile view
     - Limited user profile view with basic but relevant information, such as: